 where we have used (\ref{s_less_2_2}) in the denominator of the expression inside of the exponent.

-To get the result of the theorem we note that the following trivial upper bound follows from the triangle inequality and the statement~(a) of Lemma~\ref{lepski}:
+To get the result of the theorem, we note that the following trivial upper bound follows from the triangle inequality and the statement (a) of Lemma~\ref{lepski}:

-Thus, the probability in (\ref{eq:PP}) is equal to zero if $z> 2n M_s(w)$; hence we can replace $z$ by $ 2n M_s(w)$ in the denominator of the expression on the right hand side.
+Thus, the probability in (\ref{eq:PP}) is equal to zero if $z> 2n M_s(w)$; hence, we can replace $z$ by $ 2n M_s(w)$ in the denominator of the expression on the right-hand side.
 This leads to the statement of the theorem for $s\in[1,2)$.

-{\em 2.
-Case $s=2$.} We have from (\ref{s=2}), (\ref{supnorm}) and (\ref{sigma2})
+2. \textit{Case $s=2$.} We have from (\ref{s=2}), (\ref{supnorm}) and (\ref{sigma2})

 Thus, for all $z>0$

 and the statement of Theorem \ref{fixed_w1} is established for $s=2$.